seantehds/tp/docs/UserGuide.md

 This feature has no parameters involved!
 Simply type the `clear` command.
 It is case-sensitive (i.e. `Clear` and `CLEAR` will not be recognised as valid commands!).

 <div markdown="span" class="alert alert-info">
-:information_source: If you accidentally, or intentionally, enter in any number of parameters with the `clear` command, they will be ignored and the command will work as usual!
+:information_source: If you accidentally, or intentionally, enter any number of parameters with the `clear` command, they will be ignored and the command will work as usual!
 </div>

 **Example**